It sounds strange to even say, why does cottage cheese taste like metal?

 Plus, even the “same type” of cottage cheese could have contrasting tastes depending on who the manufacturer was.

-Now, one of the main reasons that many of us think that cottage cheese tastes weird is actually more likely due to the texture.
+Now, one of the main reasons that many of us think that cottage cheese tastes weird is more likely due to the texture.

 Cottage cheese is extremely similar to ricotta but has a lot more curds.